Questions? Call or text anytime πŸ“ž 818-446-9627

 The Invisible Grief

-Research shows that many people view even very early pregnancy loss as the death of their unborn child, yet a quarter of those experiencing this loss feel they don't receive adequate emotional support β€” a hallmark of disenfranchised grief.
-You're left feeling isolated, misunderstood, and alone in grief that feels immense to you but seems insignificant to the world around you.
+Research shows that many people view an early pregnancy loss as the death of their unborn child, yet a quarter of those experiencing this loss feel they don't receive adequate emotional support.
+That gap is a hallmark of disenfranchised grief.
+You're left feeling isolated, misunderstood, and alone in something that feels enormous to you but seems invisible to the world.

 When Well-Meaning Words Wound

-This isolation often worsens through well-intentioned but deeply hurtful comments β€” what's sometimes called "toxic positivity."
-The relentless pressure to look on the bright side while your heart is breaking.
+This isolation often gets worse through comments that are well-intentioned but deeply painful.
+Toxic positivity is the pressure to look on the bright side while your heart is breaking.

 These comments often start with "at least":

-Your Body After Loss
+Your Body After the Loss

 The Irritability and Anger Nobody Warns You About